rongwang0824/rongwang0824.github.io/_research/fiscal_policy_maturity_structure.md

 collection: research
 category: working_papers
 #permalink: /research/fiscal_policy_maturity_structure
-excerpt: 'This paper studies the attenuating effects of government debt maturity structure on the transmission of fiscal policy shocks.
-I use local projection methods with external instrumental variables to show that longer maturity or duration significantly dampens the output expansionary and in ationary effects of fiscal policy.
-A model of fiscal theory of price level is able to nicely rationalize my empirical findings.
-The main mechanism is that longer duration of the debt portfolio allows the government to exploit more capital gains against the private investors in face of a deficit shock, reducing the desire to inflate away existing debt.'
+excerpt: 'This paper investigates how the maturity structure of government debt influences the transmission of fiscal policy shocks.
+Using local projection methods combined with external instrumental variables, I find that a longer average maturity of government debt significantly attenuates the expansionary effects of fiscal policy on output and inflation.
+A theoretical model grounded in the fiscal theory of the price level provides a coherent interpretation of these empirical results.
+The key mechanism is that a longer debt maturity enables the government to realize greater capital gains on its outstanding  debt following a fiscal expansion, thereby reducing the incentive to generate inflationary pressures to erode the real value of debt.'
 date: 2023-01-01
 #venue: 'Journal 1'
 #slidesurl: '/files/slides1.pdf'